Women in ancient Egypt: Women playing an official role at the highest levels

 There are few preserved examples of women as high officials.
 Some women are known to have become Pharaohs.
 One example of a woman in a high state position is Nebet who became vizier in the Sixth Dynasty.
 The vizier was the highest state official, second only to the king.

 Egyptian society of antiquity, like many other civilizations of the time, used religion as a foundation for society.
-This was how the throne of the power of the Pharaohs was justified, as anointed by the gods, and the holder of the throne had a divine right.
+Pharaohs were considered to have been anointed by the gods, and the holder of the throne had a divine right.
 Typically, in ancient societies power was transferred from one male to the next.
 Women gave birth to the heirs, signaling importance towards marriage, as well.
 The son inherited the power, and in cases where the king did not have a son, the throne was then inherited by the male members of the family further removed from the king, such as cousins or uncles.
 In this system, daughters did not automatically inherit power.

-In Egyptian civilization, this obligation of passing power to a male successor was not without exceptions.
+Egyptian civilization also passed power to male successors, with some exceptions.
 Royal blood, a factor determined by divine legitimacy, was the unique criteria for access to the throne.
-However, the divine essence was transmitted to the royal spouse, as was the case with Nefertiti, wife of Akhenaton.
+However, the divine essence was transmitted to the royal spouse, as was the case with Nefertiti, wife of Akhenaten.

 Egyptians preferred to be governed by a woman with royal blood (being divine according to mythology) rather than by a man who did not have royal blood.
 Also, during crises of succession, there were women who took power.
 When this happened, the female Pharaoh adopted all of the masculine symbols of the throne.
 There even exist doubts, in some instances, about the sex of certain Pharaohs who could have been women.

 During the Eighteenth dynasty of Egypt, when Amenhotep I died, his successor Thutmose I appears to have not been his son, at least he was not the child of a secondary wife of the late Pharaoh; if his wife Ahmes was related to Amenhotep I, this union permitted divine legitimacy.
 For the following successor, princess Hatshepsut, daughter of Thutmose I and the Great Royal Wife, enabled Thutmose II, son of his second wife and therefore half-brother of the princess, to gain the throne by marrying him.

-It became more common for women to gain the throne in ancient Egypt.
-For example, as with Hatshepsut, who took the place of her nephew Thutmose III.
+It became more common for women to gain the throne in ancient Egypt, as with Hatshepsut, who took the place of her nephew Thutmose III.
 When Hatshepsut inherited the throne from her late husband and became Pharaoh, her daughter Neferure took on a role that exceeded the normal duties of a royal princess, acquiring a more queenly role.
 There were also the Cleopatras, of whom the best known is Cleopatra VII (69 BCE to 30 BCE), famous for her beauty and her relationships with Julius Caesar and then Marc Antony, the leaders who depended upon her throne.

-The women Pharaohs who are best known, and of whom historians are most certain, are: